-Q: What is the theoretical estimate on Maxon CRS product life expectancy coated surfaces.
+Q: What is the theoretical estimate on CRS product life expectancy coated surfaces.

 A: 10 Years or more.

-Q: When can top coats be applied to Maxon CRS?
+Q: When can topcoats be applied to CRS?

-A: Tacky to dry is the key state to look for when waiting to top-coat.
-Maxon CRS operates under 2 conditions: 1: because CRS is water born, the first state is “water release” which takes some time.
-2, its second state is a chemical cure period which encompasses corrosion and binds ionically to the metal substrate.
-The chemical cure may occur during or after a top coat is applied (48 hours) but it is imperative that Maxon CRS is dry to the touch before any topcoat is applied.
+A: Tacky to dry is the key state to look for when waiting to topcoat.
+CRS operates under two conditions: 1) because CRS is waterborne, the first state is "water release" which takes some time, and 2) its second state is a chemical cure period which encompasses corrosion and binds ionically to the metal substrate.
+The chemical cure may occur during or after a topcoat is applied (48 hours) but it is imperative that CRS is dry to the touch before any topcoat is applied.
 Paints will bond robustly to a CRS primed surface.

 Q: Any hints or best practices for applying CRS?

-A: Always stripe any edge either with a spray brush or roller because CRS is water born there will be shrinkage as it cures.
+A: Always stripe any edge either with a spray brush or roller because CRS is waterborne there will be shrinkage as it cures.
 We recommend a 25% over-spray with airless or conventional spray equipment.
 A 519 tip or larger orifice is preferred due to the viscosity of CRS.
-Spraying too thick of a 1st coat will delay cure time and decrease the bonding between 2nd coat, paint and/or epoxy top coat.
+Spraying too thick of a first coat will delay cure time and decrease the bonding between second coat, paint and/or epoxy topcoat.
 If rolled or brushed short nap rollers are preferred in a light touch over the substrate or completely covering it with CRS.
 Well joints and pitted areas should be brushed to insure complete coverage and penetration.
-Any corroded areas with extensive pitting, jagged edges or uneven substrate should be double coated (2 coats via north south east and west pattern)
+Any corroded areas with extensive pitting, jagged edges or uneven substrate should be double coated (two coats via north-south and east-west pattern).

 Q: Why should I use CRS?